chaseterry/chaseterry.github.io/_posts/2016-9-18-Week-Four.md

 ---

 ## What did you do this past week?
 This week I learned from my mistakes of starting Collatz late and started with my pair programmer on the Netflix project on Monday.
 On Wednesday I learned much more about Bloomberg.
-I orignally wrote Bloomberg off as just another "techy" finance company, but Bloomberg seems like a fantastic company that truly cares about making a positive impact.
+I originally wrote Bloomberg off as just another "techy" finance company, but Bloomberg seems like a fantastic company that truly cares about making a positive impact.
 My goal after graduation has been to go into an industry ...
-Addtionally on Friday I learned more basics about C/C++ that I had somewhat used before but never knew the format defintions of them, including arrays, lists, and iterators.
+Additionally on Friday I learned more basics about C/C++ that I had somewhat used before but never knew the format definitions of them, including arrays, lists, and iterators.
+Unrelated to the class, I made it onto Texas Crew!
+Officially signed onto the team this weekend.

 ## What's in your way?
 Networking, career fairs, and interviews.
-While not
+While not really negative or hindrance to me, these take up quite a bit of time.
+I’m excited for the possibilities for the summer, but these events take it out of me.
+Networking, career fairs, and interviews are exhausting.

 ## What will you do next week?
-I will be starting on the next project (hopefully) on Monday.
-I have a partner lined up and regret from starting Collatz so late, so I'm very ready to start as soon as possible.
-In addition, I would preferably get my life together.
-I was entirely sleep deprived last week and it was only the second week of school, so something needs to change.
-I don't know what it is, but I will be finding that out very soon.
+I will be finishing up Netflix, and going to several networking events, two career fairs, and hopefully as many interviews as I can land.
+I will also be flying out to San Francisco this Friday for Out for Undergrad in Technology Conference.

 ## Class Impressions
-Now that I'm finally done with Collatz, it doesn't seem like it was that difficult of a project.
-I spend a much larger ratio of time and effort on the dev setup than actual coding.
-We were essentially given the solution to the problem, and told to improve it.
-However, Docker gave me headaches for a full week, the instructions were vague in someplaces (apparently intentionally), and I had never used clang-format, Doxygen, or Travis CI, so they took a bit of finagling and confusion to get them to work.
-But now that everything is setup, hopefully the future projects will be smooth sailing.
+I am really enjoying this class.
+It’s a fusion of practice technologies and skills for industry and learning the basics and importance of C++ or other object-oriented languages.
+The projects are based in practical problems and honestly fun to code.
+It was also nice to hear from a software engineering veteran in class.

 ## Tip of the Week
+To keep you (and hopefully your pair programming partner) in good spirits during long coding sessions, check out [fun linux commands](http://www.tecmint.com/20-funny-commands-of-linux-or-linux-is-fun-in-terminal/) for a series of entertaining, wacky, or otherwise fun linux commands that have no practice uses, but are amusing.
+One of my favorites is “sl”, which is short for Steam Locomotive.
+You might have stumbled onto it as it is installed on all of the lab machines and happens whenever you type in “sl” or “LS”.

+## Tip of the Week
 A very neat game I've discovered this week is [John Conway's Game of Life](http://www.bitstorm.org/gameoflife/).
-If you've never seen it, I'd recommend fiddling around with it.
-You don't even have to enjoy video games, it's more of a simplistic model for life.
-It is a grid based set of cells, which live, die, or reproduce based on a set of simple mathematical rules.
-The rules are as follows:

-For a space that is 'populated':

-- Each cell with one or no neighbors dies, as if by solitude.
-- Each cell with four or more neighbors dies, as if by overpopulation.
-- Each cell with two or three neighbors survives.

-For a space that is 'empty' or 'unpopulated':

-- Each cell with three neighbors becomes populated.
+If you've